top of page

 The following tasks must be completed to ensure a set of management accounts is accurate:

 • Bookkeeping.
 All data entry must be completed for the period, including recording all sales invoices, purchase invoices, customer payments, supplier payments, and bank transactions.
-A double-entry bookkeeping system will make compiling a set of management accounts easier and more accurate.
+A double-entry bookkeeping system will make compiling management accounts accessible and accurate.

 • Wages journals.
 Wages should have been run for the period, and wages journals must be posted to the financial accounts.

 • Reconciliations.
-All accounts must be reconciled, including customer and supplier accounts, as well as bank, credit card, loan, and tax accounts, for the period.
+All accounts, including customer and supplier accounts, bank, credit card, loan, and tax accounts, must be reconciled for the period.

 • Filing of tax reports.
 All tax returns, such as VAT (sales tax) reports and payroll reports, should be filed.